 Automatically updating a Solved ticket status to Closed is managed through a default Support automation, Close ticket 4 days after status is set to solved.

 You can edit this automation to manage how much time passes before the ticket status changes to Closed.
-You may want to change the time frame to close the ticket immediately, or you can extend the time to up to 28 days after the ticket is Solved.
+You may want to change the time frame to close the ticket within the following hour or you can extend the time to up to 28 days after the ticket is Solved.
 To close a ticket immediately, see the trigger recipe in the following section.

 Creating a trigger to manage handback timing